sszokoly/socket_usage/README.md

 # socket_usage
-This script attempts to give a rough estimate of the total number of active tcp connections extracted from a pcap file provided as argument.
-It assumes the higher port number is the client side ephemeral port and the lower port is the service port.
-Also it presumes that when a TCP packet with RST flag is sent or received the socket is freed on both sides.
-Furthermore it also does not care about the net.ipv4.tcp_fin_timeout parameter.
-It simply considers the socket closed when the 4-way-handshake is completed.
+This script in the first place attempts to give a rough estimate of the total number of open tcp sockets extracted from the pcap files provided as arguments.
+It assumes the higher port number is the Client side ephemeral port and the lower port is the Server side service port.
+Furthermore it does not care about the net.ipv4.tcp_fin_timeout parameter.
+It simply considers the socket closed when the 4-way or half-duplex closure is properly performed.
+If that is not the case it considers the socket as 'Lingering'.
+Most of the time these sockets eventually may be closed by the server or client but that cannot be determined for sure from the pcap trace.
 It requires tshark to be available at the default installation path on Windows or Linux.
-In addition one of my intentions was that I should be able run this script on Linux servers which are not connected to the Internet, thus cannot make use of third party python libraries and so they can only make use of that they come with by default.
+In addition one of goals behind the development of this utility was that it should be able to do what it is meant to do on Linux servers which are not connected to the Internet, thus they can only make use of the standard python libraries and tools they come with by default.

 ## Example